Grandpa: Ehhh, welcome to my world.

 - Discussed in The Simpsons, which is where the page quote comes from.

-- Word of God is Ember from Danny Phantom died in her sleep however it was anything but peaceful.
-She died because her house burned down and she was too exhausted from being stood up from a date all night to notice.
+- Word of God is Ember from Danny Phantom died in her sleep however it was anything but peaceful; she died because her house burned down and she was too exhausted from being stood up from a date all night to notice.

 - Played with in Avatar: The Last Airbender: Zuko receives a message telling him to research his great-grandfather's death.
 Later he asks Azula about it, who tells him that Firelord Sozin, their father's grandfather, died peacefully in his sleep, an old man.
 But Iroh wanted him to know about his mother's grandfather, Avatar Roku, who was betrayed by Sozin and left to die at an erupting volcano.
+As for Sozin, while him dying in his sleep may have been true, the "peaceful" part is much less so.